Accounts | Insights

 Recommendations: Displays the number of recommendations on the account.
 Enter a number to filter the accounts displayed.

-The Account Details page summarizes the account status, source, and assigned privilege, as well as a description of the detection.
+Click an account name to open the side panel.
+The panel summarizes the account status, source, and assigned privilege, as well as a description of the detection.
 It also includes additional attributes, depending on the account source.

 - Entitlements tab: At-a-glance access to the account's entitlements, enabling you to quickly identify areas of potential risk or elevated privilege.